TeaWhyDee/deadbeef-rating/README.md

+# This forks modifications
+Up to 10 star rating (instead of up to 5).

 # DeaDBeeF Song Rating plugin

 A plugin enabling commands to rate track(s) by writing to the `%rating%` metadata tag.
 The commands are accessible from the context menu or by binding them to hotkeys.